angelobordin/angelobordin/README.md

 # Angelo Bordin

 I am a Brazilian junior full stack developer, and a entusiast of culture devOps.<br>
-Currenctly i work with nodejs, typescript and angular.
+Currenctly I work with nodejs, typescript and angular.

 🌱 **I’m currently learning devOps and delivery continues.**